 When you have that confidence, you can experiment in the mind.
 Find out how much effort is too much, how much effort is too little, how too much activity in the mind gets you all stirred up, how too low a level of energy starts you falling asleep.
 These are all questions of balance and they can be answered only by experimenting, testing for yourself, finding out for yourself—What’s too much?
 What’s too little?
 What’s too far to the right?
 What’s too far to the left?—with the confidence that no matter what your mistakes, you can always correct them, you can always learn from them.
 That’s the important thing.

 Don’t view a mistake as a really bad thing that you have to make up for afterwards.
 Use it as a learning experience.
 When you approach everything as a learning experience, then no meditation is wasted.
 Every meditation becomes an opportunity to learn.
 It’s just a question of whether you take that opportunity or not.

-The Buddha talks about the bases of success in meditation: concentration based on desire and Right Effort; concentration based on persistence, or energy and Right Effort; concentration based on intentness and Right Effort; and concentration based on the mind’s powers of analysis and Right Effort.
-And he talks about how important it is to reach a balance in all these factors, because your desire can be too strong, too weak.
+The Buddha talks about the bases of success in meditation: concentration based on desire and right effort; concentration based on persistence, or energy and right effort; concentration based on intentness and right effort; and concentration based on the mind’s powers of analysis and right effort.
+He talks about how important it is to reach a balance in all these factors, because your desire can be too strong, too weak.
 Your persistence can be way overboard or way too lax.
 The same with intentness and your powers of analysis: Sometimes they go way overboard and sometimes they dribble away into nothing.
 There’s only one way to learn balance in all these things, and that’s through trial and error.